Active Solicitation · DEPARTMENT OF HEALTH AND HUMAN SERVICES

 AI Summary

-The Advanced Research Projects Agency for Health (ARPA-H) is seeking proposals from small businesses for innovative research and development projects under the SBIR/STTR program.
-Topics include fertility diagnostics, bioadhesives, toxin removal platforms, non-surgical therapies for endometriosis, and more.
-Interested parties should refer to the attached document for deadlines and further details.
+The Advanced Research Projects Agency for Health (ARPA-H) is seeking proposals from small businesses for innovative research that aligns with its mission.
+This presolicitation covers various topics, including fertility diagnostics and bioadhesives, aimed at enhancing healthcare solutions.
+Interested parties should refer to the provided attachments for detailed requirements and deadlines.

 Contract details